raftastrock/configs/linux/scripts/runningLiferay.md

     * That will start your build

 4. go into your bundles folder, then tomcat then bin and run `./catalina.sh run`

+## Deploying plugins on 6.2.x

+1. make sure your parent dir prop in your build.properties file is correct directory
+2. go to your theme or plugin dir and run `ant deploy`